aponte411/model_pipelines/README.md

 4. Wrap your Trainer in a predict function and score your model.

+# Webapps

-# Deploy web application locally WIP (EC2 coming soon)
+### Deploy web application locally

 1. `cd deployments/webapp`

 2. `sh bash_scripts/run-app.sh`

+# Pipelines

+Im working on integrating Airflow into the package so that pipelines can be orchestrated using airflow and kubernetes.
+More coming soon!

-# Run example pipeline
+### Run example pipeline

 1. `cd deployments/pipelines/example_pipeline`

 2. Setup pipeline-creds.json containing all of your GCP credentials info.

 3. Setup environmental variables:
     - `export PROJECT_ID=<project-id>`
     - `export IMAGE_NAME=<image-name>`
     - `export CREDS=<path-to-creds-file>`

 4. Run the setup scripts:
     - `sh set-up-creds.sh && sh push-to-gcr.io`